-Republika Srpska: Construction of HPPS on Middle Drina public hearing, harmonization with area and population3.
-December 2013. / SEE Energy News
+Republika Srpska: Construction of HPPS on Middle Drina public hearing, harmonization with area and population, SEE Energy News

 In Bratunac, was discussed at a public forum on “Middle Drina hydropower project and its impact on the environment.”